 Step 3.
 For those records without full text provided, press the Findit@CUHK Library button or cick the Full Text link to search for full text.

 Step 1.
-Once you have constructed your search, select Save All button underneath your search history.
+To save your search, select Save All button underneath your search history.
 You will be prompted to login/register an account with Ovid.

 Step 2.
 Give your search a name.
 You can also use the comment field for adding any extra notes about the search.
 The default setting of your search is Permanent (which means it is saved permanently).
 You can choose to make your search Temporary (i.e. save for 168 hours).
 You can also set up auto alert for your search by selecting the AutoAlert (SDI) option.
 Then it will prompt you to choose how frequently you wish to receive the results alert, and the delivery options (Email, RSS or in My Projects).